Meteor-Community-Packages/meteor-simple-schema/README.md

 Call `MySchema.resetValidation()` if you need to reset the SimpleSchema object, clearing out any invalid field messages.

-### checkSchema()

-Similar to Meteor's `check()` method, but you specify an object as the first parameter and a SimpleSchema instance as the second parameter. `checkSchema()` throws a Match.Error if the object specified in the first parameter is not valid according to the schema.
+Call `MySchema.match()` to return a match function that can be passed as the second argument of the built-in `check()` function.
+This will throw a Match.Error if the object specified in the first argument is not valid according to the schema.

 ### The Object